If you have any question or suggestion about our software, send an e-mail directly to email@example.com, and you will receive a reply within 24 hours.

 Do I need Excel to read or write Excel files using FileSculptor?

 FileSculptor has an internal reader/writer of Excel spreadsheets and has the option to use Excel to read or write files.
-So it can be used with or without Excel.
+This means it can be used with or without Excel.
 Its internal reader isn’t fully compatible with all sorts of spreadsheets that Excel is able to create.
 Use the internal reader/writer If you are creating or reading simple spreadsheets and if you want to run FileSculptor on .BAT files and scheduled tasks on the server without Excel.

 How can I convert multiple CSV files appending to a spreadsheet?